 - To see picture examples of bags click on the links under Brands Available

 Unacceptable liner bags

-The following bags are not accepted in the Green Cart program because they don't breakdown during the composting process and will diminish the quality of the finished compost.
+The following bags are not accepted in the Green Cart program:

 No plastic bags